 • Selina (to become a primary school teacher)

 Micro-credit loans are made of a small amount of money that are borrowed by trusted applicants.
 This start-up amount of money is used by the applicants to create a business and generate further income.
 Applicants make repayments to their loan, so the amount can be reused for other applicants.

-The Pasifika Microcredit initiative is officially being launched in Papua New Guinea this January 2020.
+The Pasifika Microcredit initiative was officially launched in Papua New Guinea in January 2020.
 Applicants will attend an introductory workshop to learn valuable skills for their business.